 I wanted to have an actual conversation (about what, I don’t know….my mind was filled with radio silence), but when he turned to my “companions” to begin talking about some school issue, I could only manage to stand there blankly smiling for a moment or two before had to just awkwardly side-step away from the conversation and back to my friends.

 It wouldn’t have been too bad if I hadn’t run into him again and again throughout the ball getting “who the heck are you” looks each time.

 100% full stalker mode

-D.C. is filled with young people trying to make their mark on the world and so was Black Tie and Boots.
-If you work for the government, or an organization that needs government funding support, an inaugural ball is a good place to network.
+D.C. is filled with young people trying to make their mark on the world and so was the Black Tie and Boots ball.
+If you work for the government, or an organization that needs government funding support, a Texas State Society inaugural ball is a good place to network.
 It’s also a great place to find a date (i.e. the highest concentration of motivated businessmen and suave military personnel probably anywhere).

 Tired of acting fancy